Save up to 25%… Shop Our Birthday Sale Now!

 Red Reishi from a Real Mushrooms farm.

-The red Reishi is known to support the healthy function of internal organs like the liver, lungs, and heart.
-Of all the varieties, red is traditionally considered to be superior to other colors because of its high polysaccharide content, such as beta-glucans.3 It also has very high antioxidant content, and thus supports cellular health and functional inflammatory responses.11
+The red reishi mushroom is known to support the healthy function of internal organs like the liver, lungs, and heart.
+Of all the varieties, the red reishi mushroom is traditionally considered to be superior to other colors because of its high polysaccharide content, such as beta-glucans.[3]

-The red variety is also the most common.
-Global demand for red Reishi is higher due to its prestige, superior health benefits, and nutritional profile.
+The red variety of reishi mushrooms is also the most common.
+Global demand for red reishi is higher due to its prestige, superior health benefits, and nutritional profile.
 Commercialized agriculture in China, Japan, and other Asian nations focuses on this fungi because of these key factors.

-Due to its superior complex of beneficial, bio-available medicinal compounds, red Reishi (Ganoderma lingzhi) is the variety we use in our Reishi 415 extract powder.
+Due to its superior complex of beneficial, bio-available compounds, red reishi (Ganoderma lingzhi) is the variety we use in our Reishi 415 extract powder.

 Black Reishi (Amauroderma rugosum)